 How to Store Dahlias, Cannas, and Callas

 Once Autumn colours are at their peak and if the weather is mild, we can be tempted to leave our tender summer flowering bulbs in the ground just a little longer.
 Florissa knows we should be getting those tender bulbs – rhizomes, corms, and tubers – out of the ground and stored away for winter.
-The first light frosts, combined with yellowing and withering foliage is a sign that it’s time.
+The first light frosts, combined with yellowing and withering foliage are a sign that it is time.
 Of course, you don’t have to save tender bulbs for another season, as some gardeners prefer to buy new bulbs each spring, but if you discovered a bulb that delighted your heart, you might want to save and store it over the winter.
-Here’s how to how to handle those favourite tender bulbs.
+Here’s how to handle those favourite tender bulbs.

-Dahlias dazzle us with their vast array of colours, forms and bloom sizes.
+Dahlias dazzle us with their vast array of colours, forms, and bloom sizes.
 They’re an essential cut flower for summer bouquets.
-Enjoy their beauty in your garden until the plants experience the first hard killing frost.
+Enjoy their beauty in your garden until the plants experience the first hard-killing frost.
 Dahlias are frost sensitive and their foliage may turn brown with exposure, but frost hardens their tuberous tissues for winter storage.
 If you lift dahlia tubers out of the ground before the first hard frost, the tubers may sprout too early over the winter.